We work to accelerate the pace of science on SCN8A in order to bring hope and improved outcomes for all those living with SCN8A and their families.

 Motivated by and with families at the center of all we do, we work collaboratively with researchers, clinicians, pharmaceutical companies and beyond to improve treatments for and the quality of life of those living with SCN8A, other rare epilepsies and their families.

-This Giving Tuesday, help families around the world dealing with the uncertainty of how to most effectively treat SCN8A.
+Your contribution will help families around the world dealing with the uncertainty of how to most effectively treat SCN8A.

-This effort is being undertaken in hopes that no matter where someone with SCN8A is diagnosed or who their doctor is, a comprehensive resource will be available to help inform better treatment and care decisions using the best possible information and experiences.
 We aim to foster earlier diagnosis, data-driven medication decisions, and better referral and treatment for the many related health issues associated with SCN8A.